Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation: Evaluation

 \subsection{Experiment Settings}

-\textbf{Benchmarks.} We use two sets of benchmarks in our evaluation: a micro-benchmark set and a macro-benchmark set.
-The micro-benchmark comes from a prior user study on C to Rust translation, which contains 6 standalone C programs, with an average of 424 lines of code each.
-We manually craft at least 60 test cases for each program in the micro benchmark with an average of 89\% line coverage, which are used to evaluate the correctness of translations.
+\textbf{Benchmarks.} Our evaluation uses two sets of benchmarks: a micro-benchmark set and a macro-benchmark set.
+The micro-benchmark comes from a prior user study on C to Rust translation, which contains 6 standalone C programs, with an average of 424 lines of code each~\citep{ruishi2024ndss}.
+We extend the validation suite to at least 60 test cases per program (89\% average line coverage), which are used to evaluate the correctness of translations.
 We use this small-scale benchmark to demonstrate \our's ability to adapt to different LLMs and coding agent frameworks, and to perform an ablation study.